On Behalf of the Family Farm

 2014 Benjamin F. Shambaugh Award Honorable Mention

 “This is a concise, carefully researched, cogently argued, and engagingly written study that fills a significant gap in our understanding of rural America and particularly of rural activism.
-Devine convincingly argues that farm women activists constituted a different kind of feminist, but were feminists nonetheless.”—Melissa Walker, Converse College, author, All We Knew Was to Farm: Rural Women in the Upcountry South, 1914–1941
+Devine convincingly argues that farm women activists constituted a different kind of feminist, but were feminists nonetheless.”—Melissa Walker, author, All We Knew Was to Farm: Rural Women in the Upcountry South, 1914–1941

 "This book is a valuable resource for Family and Consumer Sciences (FCS) personnel in education and Extension.
 It easily fits into an advanced vocational agricultural or sociology cirriculum.
 Overall, it is an important educational resource about women's changing roles in both agriculture and society.
 Although the book is focused on Iowa, I am confident that it describes most of the Midwestern agrarian states.
 The changing role of women is of utmost importance in the FCS curriculum.
 Progress has been deliberate and has taken years but farm women today are a very important part of the rural landscape."—Journal of Family & Consumer Sciences